marty90/fastplot/README.md

 Create publication-quality plots with a simple interface over matplotlib.
 Are you bored of copying and pasting the code to make a plot every time?
 Try this!

 This module provides only one (highly customizable) function to plot some data.
-It use `matplotlib` in its internal, but, using arguments, helps in setting all graphical and plot paramenters (tick rotate, font, size, etc.).
+It uses `matplotlib` in its internal, but helps in setting all graphical and plot paramenters (tick rotate, font, size, etc.).

 For information about this Readme file and this tool please write to [martino.trevisan@polito.it](mailto:martino.trevisan@polito.it)